Ahmad-889/angular-projects/README.md

-# 🚀 Ahmad's Angular Project Showcase
+# 🚀  Angular Project Showcase

 Welcome to my collection of 30+ Angular projects.
 These projects demonstrate frontend architecture, component design, state management, APIs, real-time features, and more — all built with Angular 19.